jalvaradosegura/wordcount-exercise/README.md

 # Run the server
 python manage.py runserver

-# On a new tab, go to the client folder and install the dependencies
+# On a new tab, go to the client folder
+cd client/

+# Install the dependencies
 pipenv install

 # Activate the virtual environment